MA Tétouan: Red and white kit

 Traditionally the home kit features the iconic red and white stripe design accompanied by blue shorts and red socks, this combination has been used since 1947 and is still in use today, although sometimes blue socks are used instead.
-What's worth mentioning is that the club wore black socks instead at first (1922–1947).
+What is worth mentioning is that the club wore black socks instead at first (1922–1947).

 The club of course got its colours from its Spanish twin club Atlético Madrid.
 The away kit colours generally differs from one season to another but is usually black with white and red applications.

-The kit has been made by many brands like Nike, Le Coq Sportif, King Sports among others, The current main shirt sponsor is Abroun, a company owned by the club's president, Abelmalek Abroun, while LG Electronics, Maroc Telecom and Radio Mars all have minor sponsorship on the shirt.
+The kit has been made by many brands like Nike, Le Coq Sportif, among others.
+As of the 2024/2025 season, the kit sponsor will be Italian sportswear brand Kappa.
+The current main shirt sponsor is Tanger-Med, the company that runs the biggest industrial seaport in the Mediterranean, while Cafés Carrion, inwi and Radio Mars all have minor sponsorship on the shirt.